I’ve written about my father a few times in this blog. It’s time to give my mother some attention.

 Once I got home and was cleaning it out, I discovered the chest was where she also stored some of her journals.
 I never knew she kept journals.
 And to think, all those times I was writing journals and squirreling them away at home, she was doing the same thing!

 To ease some of my parental separation pangs, I read her journals, which spanned a period of over thirty years.
 Recently, I went back into one to look up a piece of information.
-I found the info, but also got caught by a short comment, where my mother mentioned that an acquaintance of hers who worked with her on a committee complained she was “willful.”
+I found the info, but also got caught by a short comment, where my mother mentioned that an acquaintance of hers complained that my mother was “willful.”

 This is true.
 My mother is the sort who puts her foot down on a decision, and that is that.
 The problem is, she’s not good at explaining why she made the decision.
 She makes up her mind, and that is how it is going to be, gall dang it all to heck.